arjenhill/bbo-docs/docs/README.md

 `bbo.getUrlParam(name, url?)`

-get the url parameter of the current page(or custom).
+Get the url parameter of the current page(or custom).

 **example:**